MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 - Have read the hardware and other requirements in [Before you deploy Azure Stack HCI](before-you-start.md).
 - Install the Azure Stack HCI OS on each server in the cluster.
 See [Deploy the Azure Stack HCI operating system](operating-system.md).
+- Have an account that’s a member of the local Administrators group on each server.
-- Install Windows Admin Center on a management PC or server.
+- Install Windows Admin Center on a PC or server for management.
 See [Before you deploy Azure Stack HCI](before-you-start.md).
+- For stretched clusters, set up your two sites beforehand in Active Directory.
+Bur not to worry, the wizard will create them for you if they're not already set up

-- Have an account that’s a member of the local Administrators group on each server.
+If you're running Windows Admin Center on a server (instead of a PC), use an account that's a member of the Gateway administrators group, or the local administrators group on the Windows Admin Center server.

-Also, your management computer must be joined to the same Active Directory domain in which you'll create the cluster, or a fully trusted domain.
+Also, your Windows Admin Center management computer must be joined to the same Active Directory domain in which you'll create the cluster, or a fully trusted domain.
 The servers that you'll cluster don't need to belong to the domain yet; they can be added to the domain during cluster creation.

 Here are the major steps in the Create Cluster wizard: